• Skip to primary navigation

 • Improved faculty perceptions of the role instructors play in improving student achievement and on closing equity gaps,

-• Heightened awareness of students’ individual experiences,
+• Heightened faculty awareness of students’ individual experiences,

-• Increased flexibility and approachability,
+• Increased teaching flexibility and instructor approachability,

-• Increased instructor-student and student-student interaction
+• Increased instructor-student and student-student interactions

 Relationship-rich, Online Professional Development